jackm/j1939decode/README.md

 # J1939 decode library

-This repository builds j1939decode as a separate static library.
+This repository builds j1939decode as a separate library.

 This library by default will attempt to read the file `J1939db.json` from the current directory to load in the J1939 database.
 If this file cannot be read, J1939 decoding will not be possible.